Travis d'Arnaud Preview, Player Props: Braves vs. Pirates

 Travis d'Arnaud At The Plate

-- In 40.0% of his games this year, d'Arnaud has driven in at least one run.
-In 11 of those games (18.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- d'Arnaud has had an RBI in 24 games this year (40.0%), including 11 multi-RBI outings (18.3%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 24 games this season (40.0%), including multiple runs in three games.
+- In 24 of 60 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.